-With nearly 20 years of NBA experience, Rex Kalamian is set to begin his fourth season with the Thunder after previous coaching tenures with the Sacramento Kings, Minnesota Timberwolves, Denver Nuggets, Philadelphia 76ers and the Los Angeles Clippers.
+With nearly 20 years of NBA experience, Rex Kalamian begins his fifth season with the Thunder after previous coaching tenures with the Sacramento Kings, Minnesota Timberwolves, Denver Nuggets, Philadelphia 76ers and the Los Angeles Clippers.

-Prior to joining the Clippers, Kalamian was an assistant coach for his former team at East Los Angeles College for two seasons where he had played the previous two seasons.
-He led the South Coast Conference in three-point field goal percentage during the 1988-89 season and was team captain in his second year.
+Prior to joining the Clippers, Kalamian worked as an assistant coach for his former school, East Los Angeles College for two seasons.
+While in college, Kalamian was named team captain at East Los Angeles where he led the South Coast Conference in three point shooting accuracy during the 1988-89 season.

-Kalamian graduated from Cal Poly Pomona in 1993 with a bachelorís degree in business management.
+A graduate of Cal Poly Pomona, Kalamian earned a bachelorís degree in business management.